cheriangeorge/MAD2/Week3.md

 ### Application and UI management
 * HTTP is stateless
   - There are other protocols are stateful.
 The protocol itself maintains some extra information between the client and the server
+  - Stateless protocols is useful when there are unreliable connections and devices
+  - If there is stateful protocol this would become more complicated with too much overhead.
+  - Maintianing state for too many people is not worth it .
+Look for alternative ways of maintianing state.
 * How to convey state between client and server?
   - Client maintains state - sends requests to server for specific items
   - Server maintains state - only specific requests allowed to client